 Outsourcing your nonprofit’s accounting functions is an important decision and is one NFP Partners can provide guidance on.
 In this article, we will discuss questions to ask both your organization and any prospective outsourcing provider.

 Q1.
-What is our nonprofit we good at?
+What is our nonprofit good at?

 Some of these jobs require a small amount of training and can be handled with minimal support.
 However, as nonprofits grow and finances become more complex, it may become time to bring in outside assistance.
 For guidance on which financial manager your nonprofit needs, consider reading Does my nonprofit need a bookkeeper or a CFO?.
 Another article which may be useful is Five Indicators Signaling Your Nonprofit is Ready for Outsourced Accounting Services.

-Your nonprofit can either hiring a consultant to assist in reviewing current processes and implementing new ones or outsource those duties.
+Your nonprofit can either hire a consultant to assist in reviewing current processes and implementing new ones or outsource those duties.
 On the other hand, perhaps an organization employs a highly skilled accountant that would prefer to do higher level job duties, but they can’t focus on these tasks because of the daily bookkeeper managing that requires immediate attention.
 Either way, take a deep look at the performance of the accounting functions and identify the strengths and challenges.

 Q2.
 How will our nonprofit organization pay for outsourced nonprofit accounting services?